-For patients known to have tested positive for or are Persons Under Investigation (PUI) for COVID-19, the American College of Radiology (ACR) recommends that practitioners minimize the use of MR except where absolutely necessary, and postpone all non-urgent or non-emergent exams.
+For patients with known active COVID-19 infection and Persons Under Investigation (PUI) for COVID-19, the American College of Radiology (ACR) recommends that practitioners minimize the use of MR except when absolutely necessary, and postpone all non-urgent or non-emergent exams.
 In some cases, the use of alternative imaging methods such as point of care or portable imaging may be appropriate.
 As with all imaging, the impact of the results of the imaging must potentially affect imminent clinical management.

 The ACR also recommends the following:

-MR room cleaning and disinfecting protocols are quite varied and are subject to change with the unique clinical circumstances of that particular site (e.g., availability of PPE, emergent need for truly immediate access to the only available but not yet disinfected MR scanner for an non-COVID patient, etc.).
-General guidelines exist, such as 60 minute down-time followed by cleaning protocol with approved cleaning agents following a clockwise, linear, top to bottom pattern of cleaning all visible surfaces.
+MR room cleaning and disinfecting protocols are quite varied and are subject to change with the unique clinical circumstances of that particular site (e.g., availability of PPE, emergent need for immediate access to not yet disinfected MR scanner for non-COVID patient, etc.).
+General guidelines exist, including cleaning protocol with approved disinfecting agents following a clockwise, linear, top to bottom pattern of cleaning all visible surfaces.
 However, these will be tempered by local guidelines and policies and especially the specific clinical needs of the patients and site, and are likely to change over time.

 Personal Protective Equipment (PPE) worn by MR Technologists and other healthcare personnel entering Zone IV